mcleanGit/ecommend/README.md

 URL of GitHub repository: https://github.com/mcleanGit/ecommend

 ## Additional Note concerning the Repo
 * For information: I inadvertently retained the Develop *folder* (not a git branch) from the starter-code and worked within it, pushing a number of commits over several days.
 Realizing that the paths *in and to* the repo needed to be changed, I ended up making the adjustments as several global file moves and commits over a short period (2022-03-30) to change the destination of all the files and folders to `main`.
 Those commit messages typically say ("worked in Develop folder, moved to repo when completed").
-This filepath correction unfortunately now fails to reflect the numerous step-by-step commits made earlier.
+This filepath correction unfortunately now fails to reflect the numerous step-by-step commits made earlier, although a number of subsequent changes and commits occurred subsequently in completing the project.

 - - -